A Framework for Situating Innovations, Opportunities, and Challenges in Advancing Vertical Systems with Large AI Models: Introduction

-Our proposed framework consists of 4 layers (see Figure \ref{fig:overview}), \textit{(i)} starting with \textbf{large AI models} at the bottom, \textit{(ii)} \textbf{vertical-agnostic properties}, \textit{(iii)} \textbf{vertical adaptation}, and (iv) finally, \textbf{vertical-user intermediaries}.
-The 4 layers represent step-wise modular abstractions involved in developing systems with large models that deliver practical value to their intended users.
-Drawing on case studies from multiple verticals, we discuss how to \textit{situate} innovations, challenges, and opportunities within each layer of this framework.
-We also highlight the inherent \textit{dynamism} among these layers (i.e., how they interact with and influence one another over time).
+Beyond describing the framework and its layers, we also highlight the inherent \textit{dynamism} among these layers (i.e., how they interact with and influence one another over time).
 Finally, drawing on observed trends, we present actionable recommendations that benefit researchers and developers across various verticals and disciplines.
 For instance, we discuss whether aspects like robustness and privacy are better addressed as vertical-agnostic properties or as a vertical-specific concerns, how scoping feedback from many verticals and intermediary problems can lead to more effective development of newer large models, when domain-specific experts can borrow modeling and interfacing techniques from others while innovating on the domain-specific data curation and evaluation methods, and how interfacing AI systems with users remains ripe with opportunities.
-Collectively, we believe that adopting our framework will \textit{(a)} guide optimally placed innovations, \textit{(b)} highlight potential opportunities, and \textit{(c)} enable transparent cross-disciplinary dialogue.
+Collectively, we believe that adopting our framework will \textit{(a)} guide optimally placed innovations, \textit{(b)} highlight potential opportunities, and \textit{(c)} enable cross-disciplinary dialogue.

-\textbf{\textit{Who is the framework for?}} The framework is designed for interdisciplinary teams who want to adopt large AI models in their respective verticals.
+\textbf{\textit{Who can benefit from the framework?}} The framework is useful for interdisciplinary teams who want to adopt large AI models in their respective verticals, and for researchers who hope to position their work within a broad ecosystem for identification of cross-layer connections and translation of knowledge across contexts.
 For teams focused on a single vertical, the framework decomposes the adoption pipeline into modular components.
-Across multiple verticals, it provides a holistic view of the broader ecosystem that \textit{(a)} fosters cross-vertical exchange of innovations, opportunities, and challenges (i.e., what can teams in healthcare learn from teams in education) as well as \textit{(b)} funnels feedback from many verticals to improve the next iteration of large AI models.
+Across multiple verticals, it provides a holistic view of the broader ecosystem that \textit{(a)} fosters cross-vertical exchange of innovations, opportunities, and challenges (i.e., what can teams in healthcare learn from teams in education) as well as \textit{(b)} funnels feedback from many verticals to improve the next iteration of large artificial intelligence models.

-\section{A framework for advancing vertical systems with AI models}
+\section{A Framework for Advancing Vertical Systems With AI Models}

 We developed our framework by building consensus among a group of experts with experience in creating and applying AI models across verticals such as well-being, web safety, and enterprise software.
 They brought expertise in artificial intelligence, human-computer interaction, social science, and healthcare, along with practical experience collaborating with leading industrial deployment teams, clinicians, non-profits, and non-governmental organizations.
 The group members engaged in reflective discussions, drawing on practical insights from their prior experiences deploying user-facing applications with large AI models.
 The identified recurring pain points were distilled into modular themes/layers that start with the underlying large models and end with users' needs.
 The group then discussed case studies and iteratively adapted the framework.
 The discussions also led to formulation of actionable recommendations for future work that aims to adopt large AI models in different verticals.